Why Is My Propane Heater Not Working? Troubleshooting Guide

 Draft

-Last but not least – your propane heater might fail to work not because there is something wrong with the actual unit, but because of the weather conditions.
+Last but not least – your propane heater not working might be due to something wrong with the actual unit, but because of the weather conditions.

 If you want your heater to function properly, then you would have to find a perfect place for the unit.